yabinmeng/dseutilities/scripts/specific_purpose/ssl/certchain.to.keystore/README.md

 ### Output

-Executing the above example is going to create a subfolder named "zzOutput" under the script execution folder.
-The target keystore and truststore files are generated under a subfolder on level down at "zzOutput/zzKeystore".
+Executing the above example command is going to create a subfolder named "zzOutput" under the script execution folder.
+The target keystore and truststore files are generated under a subfolder one level down at "zzOutput/zzKeystore".

 ```bash
 ├── exampleRawCrtChain.pem